Frequently Asked Questions

 Something’s broken on your site!

-Oops!
+Sorry!
 If there’s something wrong then do let me know so I can get it fixed.
-Use this link to let me know what browser and operating system you’re using.
+Please include details of which browser and operating system you’re using.
 Also check if turning off your ad blocker fixes the problem.
 I don't run any ads on the site but some things can be wrongly classed as advertising.

 I can’t place an order!
 HELP!

 Oh no!
 I use Shopify and PayPal to run the shop and payment systems and on rare occasions one or the other might be having problems.
-Do email me though and I can put your item(s) on hold and arrange alternative payment.
+Do email me though and I can help you find a solution.
+If you are in the 27 EU countries you will need to use my Etsy shop.

 I’m unhappy with my item(s).
 What are you going to do about it?